yugabyte/yugabyte-db/docs/content/preview/architecture/key-concepts.md

 ## Primary cluster

-A primary cluster can perform both writes and reads unlike a [read replica cluster](#read-replica-cluster) that performs only reads.
-There is only one primary cluster in an [universe](#universe).
+A primary cluster can perform both writes and reads, unlike a [read replica cluster](#read-replica-cluster), which can only serve reads.
+A [universe](#universe) can have only one primary cluster.
 Replication between [nodes](#node) in a primary cluster is performed synchronously.

 ## Raft